Avrion Mitchison Prize

 Verena Moos, Deutsches Rheuma-Forschungszentrum Berlin

-1999 Carsten Bramlage, Thomas Häupl, Christian Kaps and Ute Ungethüm, Charité – Universitätsmedizin Berlin und Humboldt-Universität zu Berlin
+1999 Carsten Bramlage, Thomas Häupl, Christian Kaps und Ute Ungethüm, Charité – Universitätsmedizin Berlin und Humboldt-Universität zu Berlin

 Hasinger Lecture

-The Albrecht Hasinger Lecture was jointly organised by the DRFZ and the Department of Rheumatology and Clinical Immunology, Charité – Universitätsmedizin Berlin from 1994 to 2022.
-Every year, an internationally renowned scientist who had made a significant contribution to the understanding and treatment of rheumatic diseases was invited to give a lecture at the DRFZ.
+The Albrecht Hasinger Lecture was jointly organized by the DRFZ and the Department of Rheumatology and Clinical Immunology, Charité – Universitätsmedizin Berlin from 1994 to 2022.
+Every year, an internationally recognized scientific personality who has made a decisive contribution to the understanding and treatment of rheumatic diseases is invited to the DRFZ to give a lecture for the scientific community.

-The Hasinger Lecture was held in honour of Albrecht Hasinger (1935–1994).
-As State Secretary in the Berlin Senate’s Ministry of Health at the time, he played a decisive role in promoting the establishment of the DRFZ in 1988.
-In doing so, he not only made an important contribution to Berlin as a centre of science, but also provided nationwide impetus for the further development of healthcare – especially in rheumatology.
+The Hasinger Lecture was held in honor of Albrecht Hasinger (1935-1994).
+As State Secretary in the Ministry of Health of the Berlin Senate at the time, he played a decisive role in the founding of the DRFZ in 1988.
+In doing so, he not only made an important contribution to Berlin as a center of science, but also provided impetus for the further development of the healthcare system – especially in rheumatology.

-Albrecht Hasinger was the first president of the DRFZ Board of Trustees from 1989 to 1993.
+Albrecht Hasinger was the first President of the Board of Trustees of the DRFZ from 1989 to 1993.

 2022 Betty Diamond, Manhasset, NY, US